sensible-ki/sensible-ki.github.io/content/en/Overview/Software_Measures/_index.md

 <br>

 <details><summary><strong>Functioning</strong></summary><p style="margin-top: 12px;">
-An AE can be produced by altering a real data point that was classified by the target model.
+An AE can be produced within an <em>adversarial attack</em> by altering a real data point that was classified by the target model.
 More precisely, the prediction is propagated back through the network up to the input data point, s.t. its direction towards a wrong prediction can be calculated.
 Accordingly, the input data point is perturbed just enough to be misclassified.
 Depending on the concrete kind of adversarial attack, this gradient descent within the data point is applied differently or repeatedly.
 AEs are produced within adversarial retraining and together with the training data are given to the model to train and protect.
 </p></details>

 <br>

 <details><summary><strong>Usage</strong></summary><p style="margin-top: 12px;">
-Adversarial retraining cannot be applied to linear models like e.g. *support vector machines* or *linear regression*.
+Adversarial retraining cannot be applied to linear models like e.g. <em>support vector machines</em> or <em>linear regression</em>.
 In contrast, neural networks acquire a significantly improved robustness against AEs when retrained with adversarial retraining.
 </p></details>

 <br>